BlockChasers/xmrig-autoinstall/README.md

 Monitor logs with `tail -f /var/log/xmrig.log`

-Script can be re-run with new parameters but it will delete XMRig and re-git/compile.
+You may keep the script in place and it can be re-run with new configuration but it will delete XMRig and re-git/compile.

 You must initiate these re-compiles manually, to update the XMRig according to their update schedule.

 You can also re-install or reconfigure with a different fork of XMRig (different GIT_SRC_URL)